-Dr Liz Lloyd, (Reader), Ageing; health and social care policies and practices with older people; health and wellbeing of carers; policies on unpaid care; social aspects of death, dying and bereavement.
+Professor Liz Lloyd, (Professor), Ageing; health and social care policies and practices with older people; health and wellbeing of carers; policies on unpaid care; social aspects of death, dying and bereavement.

-Dr Patricia Lucas, (Senior Lecturer), Child disability, poverty and deprivation, and inequalities in health; early childhood development; educational, nutritional and social interventions and outcomes for children.
+Dr Patricia Lucas, (Reader), Child disability, poverty and deprivation, and inequalities in health; early childhood development; educational, nutritional and social interventions and outcomes for children.

 Professor Alex Marsh, (Professor), Economics, organisation and management in the public sector; housing policy, economics and finance; theorising the policy process.

-Dr Angie Page, (Reader), Childhood obesity; clustering of health behaviours, developmental aspects of eating and exercise behaviour; exercise and self-esteem; measurement of physical activity.
+Professor Angie Page, (Professor), Childhood obesity; clustering of health behaviours, developmental aspects of eating and exercise behaviour; exercise and self-esteem; measurement of physical activity.

 Ms Christina Pantazis, (Reader), Poverty, social exclusion and inequality; security and civil liberties; social harm, crime and criminalisation.

-Dr Angeliki Papadaki, (Lecturer), Effect of the recession on health and dietary behaviour; nutrition interventions in work settings; nutritional epidemiology, dietary habits and socio-economic and psychological factors affecting dietary behaviour.
+Dr Angeliki Papadaki, (Senior Lecturer), Effect of the recession on health and dietary behaviour; nutrition interventions in work settings; nutritional epidemiology, dietary habits and socio-economic and psychological factors affecting dietary behaviour.